yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - You will also see a small (3 vertical bars) icon to the right of account totals in the list window when this occurs.

+- Inactive Securities: You can flag a security as inactive by unticking the 'Show on summary page' box on a security in the MD/Tools/Securities menu.
+This will then treat this security in ALL investment accounts as INACTIVE.

 USING CATEGORIES:

 - Income / Expense Categories: